Monthly Archives: November 2009

 She was never a big fan of the castle pond.

 It lay at the fartherest corner, hidden by scrubby shrubs, and gnarly trees that dropped leaves into the nasty brown water.
-Frog spawn clung to the edges of the pond like an unfashionable
+Frog spawn clung to the edges of the pond like an unfashionable necklace.
+Really big spiders waited for short-sighted flies.
+Pretty awful, all in

 Why?
 Because they are comfortable.
 If my feet are happy then the rest of me is relaxed.
 My brain works better.
-One of my
+One

 This guy’s got it and he’s putting it in the water!!
 Buzz Lightyear FAIL.